michal-bures/konkr_data/ai-chatter/default.md

 - Nothing personal, but you were getting too powerful for your own good.
 - Look I'm sorry, but somebody had to clip your wings a bit.
 - Sorry, you were just getting too big for comfort there.
-- Apologies, had to reign you in a little there.
+- Apologies, had to rein you in a little there.
 - Sorry, somebody had to put a stop to your sprawl.
 - Sorry, you were getting a bit too powerful for your own good.
 - Sorry, someone had to put your ambitions in check.